-Area of Comparison EJ Title VI Statute FHWA Title VI Program Authorizing Source Executive Order 12898 Civil Rights Act of 1964 Title VI Program and Related Authorities: 23 CFR 200 Goal Identify and address Prohibit discrimination on the basis of race, color or Ensure that funding disproportionately high and adverse national origin in porgrams receiving Federal recipients comply with human health or environmental effects assistance.
-Title VI and related civil on minority and low-income rights authorities populations Protected Classes Minority and low-income populations Race, color and national origin Race, color, national origin, sex, age, disability, low-income, and limited English proficiency Covered Actions Federal programs, policies and All activities of recipients of Federal assistance All activities of FHWA activities assistance FHWA Lead Office Office of Civil Rights and Office of Office of Civil Rights Office of Civil Rights Planning, Environment and Realty Entities responsible FHWA offices and recipients of FHWA offices and recipients of Federal assistance FHWA offices and for implementation Federal assistance recipients of Federal assistance Provides authority No. However, where an agency opts Yes.
-However, there is only a private right of action No for private parties to · · in a lawsuit for claims of intentional discrimination initiate a lawsuit analysis, courts may review the EJ and not disparate impact discrimination.
-Only the analysis under the Administrative funding agency issuing the disparate impact Procedure Act regulation has the authority to challenge a recipient's actions under a disparate impact claim.
+Area of Comparison EJ Title VI Statute FHWA Title VI Program Authorizing Source Executive Order 12898 Civil Rights Act of 1964 Title VI Program and Related Authorities: 23 CFR 200 Goal Identify and address disproportionately high and adverse human health or environmental effects on minority and low-income populations Prohibit discrimination on the basis of race, color or national origin in porgrams receiving Federal assistance.
+Ensure that funding recipients comply with Title VI and related civil rights authorities Protected Classes Minority and low-income populations Race, color and national origin Race, color, national origin, sex, age, disability, low-income, and limited English proficiency Covered Actions Federal programs, policies and activities All activities of recipients of Federal assistance All activities of FHWA assistance FHWA Lead Office Office of Civil Rights and Office of Planning, Environment and Realty Office of Civil Rights Office of Civil Rights Entities responsible for implementation FHWA offices and recipients of Federal assistance FHWA offices and recipients of Federal assistance FHWA offices and recipients of Federal assistance Provides authority for private parties to initiate a lawsuit No. However, where an agency opts to examine EJ as part of its NEPA analysis, courts may review the EJ analysis under the Administrative Procedure Act Yes.
+However, there is only a private right of action in a lawsuit for claims of intentional discrimination and not disparate impact discrimination.
+Only the funding agency issuing the disparate impact regulation has the authority to challenge a recipient's actions under a disparate impact claim.
+No